geeksforsocialchange/PlaceCal-Handbook/developers/on-boarding.rst

 On Boarding
 ===========

-Placecal has a lot of moving parts to line up before it can be worked on locally by a developer.
+PlaceCal has a lot of moving parts to line up before it can be worked on locally by a developer.

 Prerequisites